arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 1. Click **New** on the command bar.
 Click **Web Site** and then **Quick Create**.
 Provide a URL for the new web site that is available (e.g. _contactmanager_) and click **Create Web Site**.
 You can leave the **Region** by default.

 	> **Note:** A Windows Azure Web Site is the host for a web application running in the cloud that you can control and manage.
-The Quick Create option allows you to deploy a completed web application to Windows Azure Web Sites from outside the portal.
+The Quick Create option allows you to deploy a completed web application to Windows Azure Websites from outside the portal.
 It does not include steps for setting up a database.

 	![Creating a new Web Site using Quick Create](images/create-website.png?raw=true "Creating a new Web Site using Quick Create")